keu/docs/learn/airflow-kafka.md

 :::info

-If you are running Airflow as a standalone application and using an M1 Mac, complete the additional setup in the [`airflow-provider-kafka` README](https://github.com/astronomer/airflow-provider-kafka#setup-on-m1-mac).
+If you are running Airflow as a standalone application and are using an M1 Mac, complete the additional setup in the [`airflow-provider-kafka` README](https://github.com/astronomer/airflow-provider-kafka#setup-on-m1-mac).

 :::